Shanu48/Bandit/README.md

 Enter the givenn password: bandit0

-** Note ** - Bandit does not show you the password while typing nor does it move the coursor.
+** Note ** - Bandit does not show you the password while typing nor does it move the cursor.

 To enter into a level you need to exit the previous one with the help of ```exit -d``` command.